-Competitions in solving the Rubik’s cube: on the site of the World Cube Association you can find all the information about past and current competitions and also announcements for future competitions worldwide, about the achieved results, records and competition categories (solving the Rubik’s cube with one hand, blindfolded, with your feet, and also for other types of cubes).
+Competitions in solving the Rubik’s Cube: on the site of the World Cube Association you can find all the information about past and current competitions and also announcements for future competitions worldwide, about the achieved results, records and competition categories (solving the Rubik’s cube with one hand, blindfolded, with your feet, as well as using other types of cubes).

-Andy Klise has published the largest collection of algorithms about solving the Rubik’s and some other cubes in PDF format, a collection that you can free download and print if necessary.
+Andy Klise has published the largest collection of algorithms about solving the Rubik’s and some other cubes in PDF format, a collection that you can download for free and print if necessary.

 The Rubik’s cube represents a challenge to programmers as well.
 Their virtual 3D presentations via the Internet have been released by Chrome, the most famous of all being Google’s doodle logo which can be solved even if you do not have your own cube.

-If you do own your own cube but have been unable to solve it for a long time, or should you be interested in solving it in a fewest number of rotations (in approximately 20 steps – God’s algorithm), Ruwix offers you Rubik's Cube Solver.
+If you do own your own cube but have been unable to solve it for a long time, or if you are interested in solving it in a fewest number of rotations (in approximately 20 steps – God’s algorithm), Ruwix offers you the Rubik's Cube Solver.